Ender-ing/wre-docs/Render-Activity/launch-activity.md

 ### Resource Tracking

 The *launch activity* waits for resources to trigger the `document.documentElement.resourceLoaded` function.
-This function is meant to inform the `material-design-web-solidjs` library that a resource (JavaScript or a StyleSheet) has been loaded successfully.
-When the number of loaded resources reaches or exceeds the value of `document.documentElement.initialResourceCount`, the `display` value of the content (`#content-activity`) will be set to `null`, and the content will be rendered.
-Right after the content is rendered, the *launch activity*'s (`#launch-activity`) display value will be set to `none`, meaning it will be only hidden.
+This function is meant to inform the *loading activity* that a resource (JavaScript or a StyleSheet) has been loaded successfully.
+When the number of loaded resources reaches or exceeds the value of `document.documentElement.initialResourceCount`, the `display` value of the content (`#content-activity`) will be set to `null`, the *launch activity*'s (`#launch-activity`) display value will be set to `none`, meaning it will be only hidden, and the content will be rendered in.

 ### Font tracking